 Choose between a true classic or a new creamy delight

 At Arla, the celebration of both old and new has never tasted so good.
-We offer you a tantalising choice between a tried-and-true fat-free skyr and a new, extra creamy variant.
+We offer you a tantalising choice between a tried-and-true fat-free skyr and a extra creamy variant.

 Rooted deep in the heart of tradition, Arla® fat-free skyr is an Icelandic-style yogurt that is thick, creamy, and bursting with the natural flavour that skyr enthusiasts have come to know and love.
 With a texture perfect for incorporating into your cooking and a 0% fat content, it is a delightful treat allowing you to indulge in the rich taste.